canonical/jaas-documentation/tutorial/deploy_jaas_microk8s.rst

 Now that you have JIMM running you can browse our additional guides to setup an admin user, add controllers and migrate existing workloads.

-- Setup your initial JIMM admin and configure permissions.
+- :doc:`Setup your initial JIMM admin and configure permissions<../how-to/bootstrap_permissions>`.
 - :doc:`Learn how to add a new controller to JIMM.<../how-to/add_controller>`
-- Learn how to migrate models from existing controllers to JIMM.
+- :doc:`Learn how to migrate models from existing controllers to JIMM <../how-to/migrate_models>`.
-- Understand the difference between the ``juju``, ``jaas`` and ``jimmctl`` CLI tools.
+- :doc:`Understand the difference between the available CLI tools <../explanation/cli_tools>`.

 Common Issues
 -------------